Find Grad Schools

 7 Yearly Graduations

 University of Florida comes in at #19 on our list of the most popular colleges offering doctor's degrees in aerospace engineering.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 7 people received their doctor's degree in aerospace engineering from UF.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 29% were women.
+During the most recent year for which we have data, 7 people received their doctor's degree in aerospace engineering from UF.
+About 10% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #20